Barnyard (film)

-Barnyard (also known as Barnyard: The Original Party Animals) is a 2006 American animated comedy film written and directed by Steve Oedekerk.
-The film features an ensemble cast, including Kevin James, Courteney Cox, Sam Elliott, Danny Glover, Wanda Sykes, Andie MacDowell and David Koechner.
-It tells the story of Otis, a carefree Holstein cow, who learns the value of responsibility when he becomes the leader of his farm home's community after his adoptive father's death from a coyote attack.
+Barnyard (also known as Barnyard: The Original Party Animals) is a 2006 American animated adventure comedy film written and directed by Steve Oedekerk.
+The film stars the voices of Kevin James, Courteney Cox, Sam Elliott, Danny Glover, Wanda Sykes, Andie MacDowell and David Koechner.
+It tells the story of Otis, a carefree Holstein bull, who learns the value of responsibility when he becomes the leader of his farm home's community after his adoptive father's death from a coyote attack.

-Barnyard was released in the United States on August 4, 2006, by Paramount Pictures.
-The film received mixed reviews from critics and grossed $116.5 million worldwide against a $51 million production budget.
-A sequel television series, Back at the Barnyard, premiered in 2007.
+Barnyard premiered at ArcLight Hollywood on July 30, 2006, and was released in the United States on August 4 by Paramount Pictures.
+The film received generally negative reviews from critics and grossed $119 million worldwide against a $51 million production budget.
+A sequel television series, Back at the Barnyard, premiered on Nickelodeon in 2007.